tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

 8. `pip3 install autopep8` `autopep8 --in-place foo.py` auto-formats the code.

-9. Prefix with an underscore for "private" properties/methods.
+9. Prefix with an underscore for 'private' properties/methods.
 (As a convention but not a protection.)

 10. Add parentheses for continuing a long line of code.